presiauw0/group6-tetris/README.md

 ### Summary of changes
 **Bal**:
-For Sprint 1, the main task was to create the ScoreBoard class and make sure the background was green.
+For Sprint 1, my main task was to create the ScoreBoard class and make sure the background was green.
 One issue that came up during testing was that the green background wasn’t showing because the panels layered on top of it had a different color.
 To fix this, the panels were set to be opaque so the background